Under the Amalfi Sun

-Under the Amalfi Sun (Sotto il sole di Amalfi) is a 2022 Italian comedy-drama film directed by Martina Pastori, written by Caterina Salvadori and Enrico Vanzina and starring Lorenzo Zurzolo, Ludovica Martino and Isabella Ferrari.
+Under the Amalfi Sun (Sotto il sole di Amalfi) is a 2022 Italian comedy-drama film directed by Martina Pastori and written by Caterina Salvadori and Enrico Vanzina.
+It stars Lorenzo Zurzolo, Ludovica Martino, and Isabella Ferrari.

 The film is a sequel to the 2020 film Under the Riccione Sun.

 Cast

 Release

 The film was released on Netflix on 13 July 2022.